sagemath/sagewiki_to_gh-2022-10-10/days86.md

 == Funding ==

-[[http://opendreamkit.org|OpenDreamKit]] will fund a couple invited speakers as well as the participation of OpenDreamKit members.
+[[http://opendreamkit.org|OpenDreamKit]] will fund a couple invited speakers as well as the participation of !OpenDreamKit members.